 In a progressive young church back East –

 on Ash Wednesday, the priest imposes the ashes with one hand

 then immediately washes them off with the other

 to remind the people they live in the Resurrection.

-she reduces that reflection to about 5 seconds,
+She reduces our reflection on sin and death to about 3 seconds,

 and rushes back to the happy thoughts.

-In another church I once heard the priest say that rather than
+I once heard a priest say that rather than

 giving up anything for Lent,